ryandotclair/jarvis/readme.md

 # Run the ngrok tool
 ngrok http 8080

-# Grab the public URL that redirects to your localhost:8080
+# Grab the public URL that redirects to your localhost:8080 (note: this is temporary, and needs to be refresh occassionally)
 # Put this URL in your Twillio's phone number's messaging webhook
 ```